-No matter what type of industry you work in, you deserve fair compensation for your time on the job.
+No matter which type of industry you work in, you deserve fair compensation for your time on the job.
 To help protect this right, California has very strict laws about how employees receive payment for any regular and overtime hours they work.
 Whenever employers don’t follow these regulations, employees are eligible to recover their lost wages through legal action.

 Why Choose Us as Your Lawyer

-When it comes to protecting your rights as an employee, the attorneys of Rafii & Associates, P.C. are ready to support you.
+When it comes to protecting your rights as an employee, the attorneys at Rafii & Associates, P.C. are ready to support you.
 From your initial consultation all the way to the resolution of your case, you can count on us for:

 - Ongoing updates and open communication about your case from your attorney.